Colby-Sawyer College ghosts – building by building

 The old Colby Academy building is now the property of New London, New Hampshire, after the college donated it for use as the Town Office Building.
 However, it was rumored to be haunted by something very dark when it was used as temporary housing for professors who were snowed in at the college, overnight.

 When the building was donated to the town, important papers were transferred to the Colby-Sawyer Library.
-This may be why the college library is reportedly haunted.
+This may be why the college library is haunted.
 Stories include the spirit of a boy in a loft area, and a ghost that rearranges history books overnight.
+(Yes, just the history books.
+It’s a unique and quirky story.)

-For more ghosts of the New London area, see our article, Ghosts of New London, NH.
+For more ghosts of the New London area, see my article, Ghosts of New London, NH.

 About 25 miles from New London, discover the Ghosts of Old Center Cemetery, Andover, NH